Skip to main content

 Art museum / architecture

-Free admission to a stunning hilltop campus with French Impressionists, ornate decorative arts, and postcard-worthy views of the LA basin and the Pacific — the travertine pavilions alone justify the tram ride up.
+Free admission.
+Hilltop campus with French Impressionists, decorative arts, and views back over the LA basin and the Pacific.
+The travertine pavilions alone justify the tram ride up.

 Neighborhood / beach culture